CsnQ/Raspberry-Pi-Air-Quality-Monitor/README.md

 ## checklist for making a demo version available
 - [X] built initial monitor
-- [ ] create or adapt python script to get readings from the monitor
+- [X] create or adapt python script to get readings from the monitor
-- [ ] create an API to place the readings from the monitor into JASON format
+- [ ] create an API to place the readings from the monitor into JSON format
 - [ ] host the information on a website that can be viewed
+- [ ] create a way to input location either manually or automatically when taking readings
 - [ ] connect to Kings College air quality API to retrieve data for comparison
+- [ ] add screen to make device more portable so it can be controlled in an outside environment away from a screen

+## Learning Points
+* understanding elements of hardware integration
+* creation of APIs
+* transitioning between multiple programming languages